Semiparametric Copula Estimation for Spatially Correlated Multivariate Mixed Outcomes: Analyzing Visual Sightings of Fin Whales from a Line Transect Survey: Copula estimation under spatial correlation

 \item Sampling $\bm{R}$: Generate $\bm{V}$ from

 and transform $\bm{R}_{ij} = \bm{V}_{ij} / \sqrt{ \bm{V}_i \bm{V}_j }$.

 \item Sampling $\phi$: The full conditional of $\phi$ is proportional to

 A random-walk Metropolis-Hastings is used to sample from this distribution. \end{itemize} In the calculation of $\tilde{\bm{\mu}}_{\bm{s}_i}$ and $\tilde{\bm{\Sigma}}_{\bm{s}_i}$ in the full conditional of $\bm{z}(\bm{s}_i)$, $(n-1)$-dimensional matrix operations are required with the full Gaussian process, as seen in Section \ref{subsec:post}, but with the NNGP, we only need a $d_i$ ($< (n-1)$)-dimension matrix operations at most.
 Moreover, because only $m$ ($\ll n$)-dimensional matrix operations are required to sample $R$ and $\phi$ from their full conditional, computational cost can be considerably reduced compared to the full Gaussian process.
+Specifically, the computational complexity of the NNGP is $O(nm^2)$ per MCMC iteration, compared to $O(n^3)$ for the full GP \citep{datta2016hierarchical, finley2019efficient}; with respect to the number of outcomes, the per-iteration cost is $O(np^3)$, dominated by the inverse-Wishart update of $\bm{R}$ and the per-location truncated-normal sampling, so outcome dimensions on the order of a few tens are handled routinely.

 Although the value of $m$ needs to be chosen based on the available computational resources, in many situations, relatively small values of $m$ (e.g., $m < 100$) can achieve high accuracy.
 For a detailed discussion, see, for example, \cite{katzfuss2021general}.
 In practice, in our method, even with a sample from a few hundreds to thousands of observations, the estimation accuracy remains almost the same, whereas the computation time is significantly reduced compared to the full Gaussian process.
+More specifically, our sensitivity analyses across a range of spatial correlation strengths (Section~\ref{sec:nngp_sensitivity} of the Supplementary Material) and under the actual, non-uniform survey configuration (Section~\ref{sec:real_locations}) confirm that $m$ between $10$ and $15$ (or $n/10$) attains accuracy and coverage close to those of the full Gaussian process, with only $m=5$ showing mild undercoverage at the largest sample sizes.